AnnaIrkhina/GITHUB_API_Server/README.md

 # Backend APIs provided for you:
+You can run `npm run api-server` to start it.

 possibility to sent request to get the authors and hashes of most recent N commits for the top M repositories by star count in a language
 N, M can be any natural numbers, in case if N, M out of range [1..100] it will recalculate on how many pages should be provided and in a loop requested next page.

 ## Request API End pont
 send request to http://localhost:8080/api with parameters numRepos(M),numCommits (N), and language